Changissnz/nu_merchant_principal/README.md

 $A_1$ (blue), over the course of six timestamps.
 At the first timestamp, the agents bond by idiom $I$.
-Then for timestamps 2-4, each of the agents conduct separate activities, denote by nodes identically colored as the agents.
-The activities still share positive connectivity.
+Then for timestamps 2-4, each of the agents conduct separate activities, denote by nodes identically colored as the agents, in harmony.
+The activities still share positive connectivity, by the dashed green lines.
 Then at timestamp 5, there is a problem that occurs, impeding on the progress made by the two agents.
 The efforts are re-routed back to the starting point of unification, at the idiom.